che-incubator/chectl/README.md

                            This parameter is used only when the installer is 'olm'.

   --telemetry=on|off
-      Enable or disable chectl telemetry.
-This flag skips a prompt and enable/disable chectl telemetry
+      Enable or disable telemetry.
+This flag skips a prompt and enable/disable telemetry

   --workspace-engine=che-server|dev-workspace
       [default: che-server] Workspace Engine.
 If not set, default is "che-server". "dev-workspace" is experimental.